How to Write a Personal Trainer CV: Free Guide with Examples and Template

 Networking on social media can promote your expertise or freelance business to potential clients.
 Build an online presence and connect with professionals in the industry to enhance your career prospects.

-Work experience examples for fitness trainer CV
+Work experience examples for a fitness trainer CV

-Fitness Studio Trainer | FitLife Studios, Coventry, UK | 2021 - Present\ Conduct one-on-one and group training sessions, customising workout plans to individual client needs and fitness levels.
+Conduct one-on-one and group training sessions, customising workout plans to individual client needs and fitness levels.
 Perform comprehensive fitness assessments to evaluate clients' strengths, weaknesses, and goals, creating data-driven workout strategies.
-Consistently meet or exceed client expectations by closely monitoring progress and adjusting training programs accordingly.
+Consistently meet or exceed client expectations by closely monitoring progress and adjusting training programmes accordingly.

 Successfully led fitness challenges, resulting in an average 10% improvement in participants' strength and endurance.